 Allied Health services

-We can’t offer a ‘quick fix’ solution, however SOS Health is working together with this community to improve the long term availability, regularity and quality of health services through the provision of physiotherapy and related allied healthcare.
+We can’t offer a ‘quick fix’ solution, however SOS Health is working together with the Palm Island community to improve the long term availability, regularity and quality of health services through the provision of physiotherapy and related allied healthcare.

 Health Outreach Program